djskinner/docker-deploy/README.md

     }
   },
 ```
-Add docker-deploy as an npm scriot in your `package.json`
+Add docker-deploy as an npm script in your `package.json`

 ```
   "scripts": {